 Family Dinner at Deerfield

-The round tables are made up of nine students and one faculty member.
-Table rosters are random and rotate each term.
+The round tables are made up of nine students and a faculty member (or two).
+Table rosters are random and rotate several times each term.
 Students have the opportunity to meet and converse with classmates and faculty members they might not have met elsewhere on campus.
 Attendance is required.
-Each sit-down meal is introduced by the Dean of Students with the words, “For food, for friendship, for the blessings of the day we give thanks.
+Each sit-down meal is introduced by the Assistant Dean of Students with the words, “For food, for friendship, for the blessings of the day we give thanks.
 Amen.”

 According to the DA Rules and Expectations Guidebook, Students “should exercise good manners” at the table.
 No one is allowed to eat until everyone at the table has been served.
 Food is passed around, rather than across the table.
 The person who finishes a dish is expected to refill it from the kitchen.
 The use of P’s & Q’s and no talking with your mouth full are also enforceable rules.

 Students take turns (two table rotations per year) waiting tables for sit-down meals.
 A first waiter arrives 15 minutes before the meal to set the table and bring the family platters to the table.
 A second waiter is responsible for clearing the table.
 If the meal served is a particular favorite, there will be a student-initiated round of applause at the start of the meal.
 The DA community gives the Dining Staff a round of applause at the end of each term, as well.